Curriculum & Course Sequence

 - Flexible enough to accommodate the schedules of professionals with work and family commitments

-Graduates of the masters select between writing a thesis (AGS 590) or completing a capstone project (AGS-592), both of which require application of GIS analysis in researching an issue or developing a use of GIS at the industry level.
-Educators, who participate in the program, complete the degree with submitting an article about the use of GIS in education (AGS-591), including a specific technology application, to a juried educational journal.
+Graduates of the master’s program select between writing a thesis (AGS 590) or completing a capstone project (AGS 592), both of which require the application of GIS analysis in researching an issue or developing a use of GIS at the industry level.
+Educators who participate in the program complete the degree by submitting an article about the use of GIS in education (AGS 591), including a specific technology application, to a juried educational journal.

 Sample Course Sequence

 AGS 530 Principles of Geodatabases